-The existing six-lane divided roadway will be widened to include four general purpose lanes and one bus lane in each direction.
-The proposed bus lane will be constructed in the median and will be separated from the general purpose lanes by two-foot buffers.
-A single barrier wall will be constructed in the center of the median to separate the opposing bus lanes.
+The express lanes are being built in the median and will be separated from the general purpose lanes by 2-foot buffers.
+A single barrier wall will be built in the center of the median to separate the opposing express lane.

-To enhance safety, the existing “left-over” on Independence Boulevard East at Wallace Lane will be removed.
+- Removing the existing "left-over" on U.S. 74 East at Wallace Lane

 Senior Resident Engineer

 Send a message